 I am one of those who never knew need, who always had food on her plate, who was born to more possibilities than a single life can hold.

-It may just be that this luck was what allowed me to think about all elements of life more deeply, more purposefully.
+It may just be that this luck was what allowed me to stop and think about the elements of life more deeply, more purposefully.
 It has driven me to strip down my life and interests to some primitive values : a roof, a dinner, a family, fabric on my back.
-To those raw elements I try to give another dimension, one that is decidedly of today : an aesthetic, a mood, a meaning.
+To those raw elements I have been trying in the past years to give another dimension : an aesthetic, a meaning, a sense of purpose.

-To those needs I have never needed, I give all my attention and dedication : to grow some herbs on a tiny patch, to sew my garments together, to put together a room into a home, to choose the ones I make my family and care for them, to cook, to grill, to photograph, to edit.
+To those simple needs, I give all my attention and dedication : to grow some herbs on a tiny patch, to sew my garments together, to put together a room into a home, to choose the ones I make my family and care for them, to cook, to grill, to share.

 Welcome to Mûr.